 We usually went for breakfast early in the morning since little one wakes up at 6 am, so in most cases, we were alone.
 Staff would play with Sophia and entertain her so we could enjoy breakfast.
 Always with a smile.

-They also have halal and veggie options for the breakfast either in the cold cuts or at the English breakfast with veggie sausages.
+They also have halal cold cuts and veggie options for the breakfast, either in the cold cuts or at the English breakfast with veggie sausages.

 Lounge

-The property has a lounge on the 8th floor, during the summer it was not open.
-As a Globalist, you can enjoy complimentary refreshments from the lounge on the ground floor and between 5 and 7 pm, you can have a small snack option which they serve you like afternoon tea.
+The property has a lounge on the 8th floor.
+As a Globalist, you can enjoy complimentary refreshments from the lounge on the ground floor and between 5 and 7 pm, you can have a small snack option, which they serve you like afternoon tea.

-We had had this one afternoon to try it, and it was an interesting selection of snacks.
-You cannot fill up on them, but it was good to enjoy before dinner.
+We had this one afternoon to try it, and it was an interesting selection of snacks.
+You cannot fill up on them, but they were good to enjoy before dinner.

-We ordered food several times from the restaurant to enjoy for dinner, and we found that every time we liked it and weren’t disappointed.
+We ordered food from the restaurant several times for dinner, and we found that we liked it every time and weren’t disappointed.

 Their chicken is halal as well so you can order pretty much everything.
 I believe the beef was halal too but not sure so double check.